Department of Physiology

 Dr. Mujahid Mohammed

 M. Sc.
-(Medical Physiology), Ph.
-D (Medical Physiology)
+(Medical Physiology)

 Professor